Blady-Com/gnoga/docs/user_guide.md

 Gnoga applications can be run anywhere that a suitable gcc/ada compiler version 4.7 or above compiler can target that provides a Gnat.Socket implementation or has direct API access to an HTML-5 client widget.

 Gnoga is already being used on every major operating system and even in some embedded systems.
-At least one commercial appliance is being developed using Raspberry Pi boards and Gnoga to provide the user interface.
+Numerous commercial applications have been developed with Gnoga including some appliances using Raspberry Pi boards and Gnoga to provide the user interface.

 ### What can I do with Gnoga?